leoossa/high-performance-eleventy-garden/README.md

 - [x] add Rough Notation
 - [ ] add performance optimizations
 - [ ] add ability to generate  [graph links](https://github.com/tchayen/markdown-links)

+## Licence
+This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/leoossa/high-performance-eleventy-garden) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.